 Ordered one item with a specified processing time

-You can open a case once the longest time in the processing time for your item, plus shipping time, has passed.
+You can open a case once the longest time in the processing time for your item, plus delivery time, has passed.
 If the processing time for your order is a range, like 3-5 business days, the longest amount of time is used for case eligibility.
 In this case, we use 5 business days.

 Ordered items with different processing times

-You can open a case once the longest processing time for your items, plus shipping time, has passed.
+You can open a case once the longest processing time for your items, plus delivery time, has passed.
 Your ability to open a case for that order will be based on the longest processing time.

 Items without specified processing times

-If the order is shipped domestically
+If the order is dispatched domestically

-If the order is shipped internationally
+If the order is dispatched internationally